50 Festive Christmas Things To Do In Florida for 2024

 dog friendly things to do for christmas in Florida

 The weekend before Thanksgiving, locals look forward to the Annual Holiday Tree Lighting Ceremony at Mizner Park.
-This is a family fun event with carnival rides, an ice skating rink, and performances.
+This is a family fun event with craft stations, photo ops, and performances.

 For the island Christmas experience, Key West has plenty of sights to see.
 Here you can take a trolley tour and check out the best holiday displays in the Conch Republic.